raghuramgari/festival4200/README.md

  HTML report successfully created ea-coding-test-samples/web/cypress/reports/html/index.html

-If we copy and paste this in chrome browser, we see the existing report.
+If we copy and paste this in chrome browser, we see the existing report